LandOfTheRair/landoftherair.github.io/_docs/getting-started/weapon-information.md

 Longswords fit in one hand (the right hand), have average offensive abilities, average damage rolls, and a high variance in bonus damage per hit.

-Longswords are typically used by melee weapon users, such as Fighters.
+Longswords are typically used by melee weapon users, such as Warriors.

 ### Two-Handed Swords
 ##### _Features: Greatswords (and to a lesser extent: Greatmaces, Greataxes, Halberds, and Longbows)_